 You're invited to dive in the Ocean Basket Kelp Forest

-Until 17 July 2016 for a limited time only, we’re lifting the need for a PADI Advanced qualification.
+For a limited time only, we’re lifting the need for a PADI Advanced qualification.
 We are inviting divers with an Open Water qualification to experience the enchanted underwater forest of the Ocean Basket Kelp Forest Exhibit.
 You’ll love drifting with the kelp fronds, the red stumpnose and the galjoen, South Africa’s national fish.
 You might even catch a glimpse of the mysterious pyjama shark!

 Be among the first to dive in our new exhibit

-Swim with our rays, yellowtail & more
+Swim with our rays, tuna, turtles & more

 Scuba diving at the Two Oceans Aquarium in Cape Town is certainly worthy of being included on the bucket list of any experienced diver, adrenalin junkie or just someone who would like to experience the incredible feeling of being surrounded by the remarkable animals that call the underwater world their home.